-credit and other small business supports.6 The pandemic has impacted these small businesses disproportionately, and Congressional relief policies like the Paycheck Protection Program (PPP) have tended to favor businesses affiliated with large financial institutions.
-Child care business owners who are underbanked or unbanked, or don't have close relationships with financial institutions, may not be able to access Congressional aid to keep them from closing.6
+businesses, and many are owned by women of color, who have traditionally faced barriers to accessing business credit and other small business supports.
+The pandemic has impacted these small businesses disproportionately, and Congressional relief policies like the Paycheck Protection Program (PPP) have tended to favor businesses affiliated with large financial institutions.

-Since the pandemic began, the news media is covering child care system failures more frequently, and policymakers are hearing from constituents about child care closures that undermine parents' ability to work.
-Governors, Presidential candidates and legislators understand that the child care system is in desperate need of support.
+But here's some good news: Since the pandemic began, the news media is covering child care system failures more frequently, and policymakers are hearing from constituents about child care closures that undermine parents' ability to work.
+Governors, Presidential candidates and legislators finally see that the child care system is in desperate need of support.